PAIR-code/federated-learning/src/mock_server/README.md

 # Tensorflow.js Federated Learning Mock Server

-This library serves as a browser-compatible mock of the [../server/README.md](Node.js server library).
+This library serves as a browser-compatible mock of the [Node.js server library](../server).

 ## Usage